-A crisis is defined as any event that takes your organization out of its normal operational posture and has the potential to affect your personnel, physical assets, market positioning and reputation.
+A crisis is defined as any event that takes your organisation out of its normal operational posture and has the potential to affect your personnel, physical assets, market positioning and reputation.
 With that in mind, the re-opening of a business after months (potentially over a year in some cases) of closure or near closure has all the makings of a crisis.
-No company or organization in existence today has had to deal with being shut down for multiple months at a time due to a pandemic.
+No company or organisation in existence today has had to deal with being shut down for multiple months at a time due to a pandemic.
 With the unpredictability surrounding vaccine distribution as well as the emergence of virus variants, it is quite likely that the re-opening of businesses will be bumpy and uneven to say the least.

 It is therefore crucial that businesses approach the re-opening phase of the pandemic crisis, as a unique crisis event on its own requiring the use of crisis management tools.
 What is the best way to prepare for a crisis?
 Remember to keep your crisis management program simple, reliable and repeatable.
 Here are a few tips to get you there:

 - Keep your crisis management plan concise and agnostic of specific crisis types